 2,300 academics (43% of which are female), among them 270 professors (32% of which are female), teach and carry out research in a wide range of disciplines.
 We have a long established tradition in interdisciplinary cooperation and excellent research in natural sciences, engineering, the social sciences and the humanities, as well as in teacher training.
 From 2012–2019, the University of Bremen with its future concept “Ambitious and Agile” was one of eleven universities that held the title “University of Excellence”.

-The issues of today’s and future societies are dealt with in five interdisciplinary, high profile areas focused on the oceans and the global climate, the future of industrial production, the social conflicts of modern welfare states, the interfaces between digital technology and humans, the logistics of global supply chains, and equity in health care.
+The issues of today’s and future societies are dealt with in five high-profile interdisciplinary research areas:Marine, Polar and Climate Research; Social Change, Social Policy and the State; Materials Science and their Technologies; Minds, Media, Machines, and Health Sciences.
 The marine sciences are particularly prominent with their Cluster of Excellence that has been continually funded since 2006.

 The university promotes diversity and has always encouraged innovative ideas and the independence of its early career researchers.
 Academics at all levels find a stimulating environment here.
 The university was successful in all rounds of the Programme for Women Professors and the Tenure Track Programme for the Promotion of Early Career Researchers and received the highest number of professorships from both federal programs.